-- To enter or edit the coordinates of a node, element, or wire, move the cursor to it and press IDIN or ENER.
-After entering or editing the coordinates, press ENER to accept the new coordinates and return to the appropriate coordinates screen. - Once you have begun entering or editing coordinates of a node, element, or wire, to abort the change, press into the clear the command line (if necessary) and then press interior in the appropriate coordinates screen without changing the coordinates.
+- To enter or edit the coordinates of a node, element, or wire, move the cursor to it and press EDIT or ENER.
+After entering or editing the coordinates, press ENER to accept the new coordinates and return to the appropriate coordinates screen. - Once you have begun entering or editing coordinates of a node, element, or wire, to abort the change, press to clear the command line (if necessary) and then press ENER or FIN to return to the appropriate coordinates screen without changing the coordinates.